ibrahimbutt/direwolf-arch-rice/README.md

 > Pacaur is an Arch User Repository (AUR) helper aiming at speed and simplicity and is designed to minimize user prompt interaction.

 All you need to know for now is, it saves you a lot of time in the long-term.
 Without it, you would need to go through the manual build process for each package which can't be installed through Pacman.
 This is really something I wish I knew about when I started out.

+#### Staus Bar

+The Polybar repository tells it best:

+> A fast and easy-to-use tool for creating status bars.

+> Polybar aims to help users build beautiful and highly customizable status bars for their desktop environment, without the need of having a black belt in shell scripting.
+Here are a few screenshots showing you what it can look like:

+Polybar is modular.
+Meaning, if you want to see what workspace you're on and which ones have an open window, you add a module for it.
+If you want to see the time and date, you add a module for it.
+The one I have configured and is inlcuded in this guide is very minimal, since I dont need other modules.
+For examples that are more customised, visit the Polybar [repository](https://github.com/jaagr/polybar) and/or u/unixporn with a [restrcited search](https://www.reddit.com/r/unixporn/search?q=polybar&restrict_sr=on) to see what can be acheived.

 #### Time Commitment
 You should be done in an hour, however, it may take longer depending on your internet connection.